davidstoegmueller/bettervanilla/README.md

-# bettervanilla
+# BetterVanilla AIO

-A simple Minecraft plugin designed to enhance the vanilla gameplay experience by adding various features and commands to improve the overall player experience.
+bettervanilla is a simple yet powerful Minecraft plugin designed to enhance the vanilla gameplay experience on SMP servers while maintaining the classic feel of Minecraft.

+## Key Enhancements

+- **Intuitive Navigation:**
+  Interactive waypoints and the bossbar compass guide you effortlessly through your world.

+- **Enhanced Quality of Life:**

+  - A range of intuitive features that streamline navigation and interaction
+  - Integrated tools offering natural orientation and ease of use
+  - Comprehensive enhancements designed to improve the overall gameplay experience for everyone

+- **Admin Features:**
+  Robust command functionalities and configuration settings streamline server management and gameplay control.

+## Designed for Vanilla SMP Servers

+bettervanilla enriches your server by:

+- Preserving the authentic charm of vanilla Minecraft
+- Providing customizable, quality-of-life enhancements
+- Enabling precise permission management for improved security and control

+## Why Choose bettervanilla?

+By integrating both player-friendly features and administrative tools, bettervanilla offers:

+- A balance between modern enhancements and a classic gaming experience
+- An easy-to-use solution that adds depth and interactivity to your server
+- Improved enjoyment and efficient server management for both players and admins

+Upgrade your SMP server with bettervanilla for a richer, more immersive gameplay experience.

 ## Features